 Current Drought Status

-Effective November 1, 2016: While portions of Massachusetts have experienced measurable amounts of rainfall in the past month, large portions of Massachusetts continuing to experience rainfall amounts remaining below average and warm weather continuing for a sixth straight month, Energy and Environmental Affairs (EEA) Secretary Matthew Beaton has declared the following drought levels throughout the Commonwealth: a Drought Warning for Central, Northeast, and Southeast Massachusetts, unchanged from the month of December; a Drought Watch for the Connecticut River Valley and the Cape and Islands; and a Drought Advisory for Western Massachusetts.
-The declaration was the result of a recommendation from the Drought Management Task Force, comprised of state, federal and local officials, and will remain in effect until water levels return to normal in the affected regions.
+Effective November 1, 2016: While portions of Massachusetts have experienced measurable amounts of rainfall in the past month, large portions of Massachusetts continuing to experience rainfall amounts remaining below average for a seventh straight month, Energy and Environmental Affairs (EEA) Secretary Matthew Beaton has declared the following drought levels throughout the Commonwealth: a Drought Warning for the Connecticut River Valley, Central, Northeast, and Southeast Massachusetts, unchanged from the month of December; a Drought Watch for Northeast Massachusetts, down from a Drought Warning in the month of December; and a Drought Advisory for the Cape and Islands and Western Massachusetts.
+The declaration was the result of a recommendation issued from the Drought Management Task Force, comprised of state, federal and local officials, and will remain in effect until water levels return to normal in the affected regions.

 - December 2016 Hydrologic Conditions file size 1MB

 - Description of Drought Indices